ArizoftGames/war-eagles-digital/Docs/Guidelines.md

   1. Compatibility: Verify that new code is compatible with user-provided code (uploaded files) or members of the war-eagles-digital solution before output.
 Do not infer or generate missing information (e.g., class definitions, namespaces) or access external sources like GitHub.
 If information is missing, request specific files or details from the user.
   2. Robustness: Incorporate error-handling (e.g., try-catch, null checks) and debugging (e.g., GD.Print, Godot’s debugger) into code at production, matching user-provided code style.
 Recommend modifications to user-provided code (e.g., adding validation) when issues arise, clearly referencing file and line.
   3. Efficiency: Subordinate to Compatibility and Robustness, write lightweight code using centralized methods, Godot’s APIs, and .NET libraries (e.g., System.Collections.Generic).
 Avoid redundant logic and advise on implementation (e.g., caching, instancing) when compatible with user-provided code.
+  4. The coding language for the War Eagles project is C#.
-  4. Follow PascalCase naming conventions for FileNames.cs, Nodes, and Methods().
+  5. Follow PascalCase naming conventions for FileNames.cs, Nodes, and Methods().
 Variables should be bool lower_case with underscore between words where useful.
 Instances should be _camelCase preceded by underscores.
 Direct Node references should be as presented in Godot.
 All naming should be descriptive of function.
 Existing asset names vary;  future assets should be named in lower_case with underscores between words.
-  5. Commenting should be as verbose as necessary to explain the function of the code.
+  6. Commenting should be as verbose as necessary to explain the function of the code.

 ##Prompting Guide